Lee Truelove, who lives on East 26th Street opposite the deep gully used by CSX trains, saw it happen.

 Several told The Brew they had noticed the street pavement cracking and slumping for months.
 Leffler said there were other signs the retaining wall was not stable.

 Recently, he said, that he noticed, a “dip” in the street near the retaining wall, while the sidewalk abutting the wall seemed to be buckling upward.

-Truelove said she has been worried about the slumping street for even longer and suspected “it might go” because the street had collapsed once before, in the 1980s, on the other side of Margaret Brent Elementary School.
+Truelove said she has been worried about the slumping street for even longer and suspected “it might go” because the street had collapsed once before, in the 1980s, on the other side of Margaret Brent Elementary and Middle School.